‘What is a teacher librarian ? A qualified teacher librarian is defined as a person

 - Children’s Book Council [NSW]

-‘A site serving NSW teacher librarians with links to useful sites, documentation [internal means these links will only work when logged into the DEC network], industrial issues, and networking information’.
+‘A social media site serving NSW teacher librarians with links to useful sites, documentation, industrial issues, and more information’.

 Department of Arts and Museums.
 ‘Whether you are researching history, people, places or events, the Northern Territory Library staff can give you possible answers, research suggestions and relevant resources’.